 The USSA National Coaches Academies are intensive, full-day coaches education events to enhance the professional development of coaches beyond the USSA on-snow clinics.
 The academies include interaction with U.S. Ski Team staff and athletes, and other experts from the USSA, PSIA, USOC (U.S. Olympic Committee), and others.
 Content includes skiing as well as classroom sessions on the topics of sport science, sport medicine, pedagogy, management, and leadership.

-The Fall Academy is a continuing education event that takes place alongside the U.S. Ski Team's early season training at Copper Mountain and Vail.
+The Fall Symposium is a continuing education event that takes place alongside the U.S. Ski Team's early season training at Copper Mountain and Vail.
 It's a great opportunity for club coaches to bring back ideas from the national team to kick off their seasons.
 The Spring Academy is the ultimate Level 300 clinic and more, with all three on-snow clinics and additional learning requirements for Level 300 certification offered at one time and led by U.S. Ski Team coaches.
 It also is the perfect continuing education event for coaches who attended the national academies in the 1990's or early 2000's and want to get the latest from the U.S. Ski Team.

 Level 300 Sport Science Academy

 Dates: Friday, October 10 – Sunday, October 12, 2014

 What: Covers the full Level 300 sport science curriculum whose four core topics include kinesiology, physiology, motor control and motor learning, performance psychology and pedagogy all related to alpine ski racing.
 Includes classroom presentations, discussion and hands-on learning.
 This event, paired with a planned Level 300 on-snow clinic block in the East following Spring Series will cover the requirements for a Level 300 coach giving the Eastern coach a quality Level 300 experience close to home if they are unable to travel in the spring to the National Coaches Academy.